ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 .. code-block:: bash

-   # Will isntall the collection to ./collections/ansible_collection/mynamespace/mycollection
+   # Will install the collection to ./collections/ansible_collections/mynamespace/mycollection
-   ansible-galaxy install mynamespace-mycollection-0.1.0.tar.gz -p ./collections/ansible_collection
+   ansible-galaxy install mynamespace-mycollection-0.1.0.tar.gz -p ./collections/ansible_collections

 .. note::
-    The install command will automatically append the path ``ansible_collection`` to the one specified unless the parent directory is already in a folder called ``ansible_collections``.
+    The install command will automatically append the path ``ansible_collections`` to the one specified unless the parent directory is already in a folder called ``ansible_collections``.

 As a path you should use one of the values configured in :ref:`COLLECTIONS_PATHS`.
 This is also where Ansible itself will expect to find collections when attempting to use them.

-You can also keep a collection adjacent to the current playbook, under a ``collections/ansible_collection/`` directory structure.
+You can also keep a collection adjacent to the current playbook, under a ``collections/ansible_collections/`` directory structure.

 ::

     play.yml
     ├── collections/
-    │   └── ansbile_collection/
+    │   └── ansbile_collections/
     │               └── myname/
     │                   └── mycol/<collection structure lives here>